serverless/blog/posts/2016-12-15-serverless-v1.4.0.md

 serverless plugin uninstall --name serverless-webpack
 ```

+This makes it a lot easier to find and manage Serverless plugins for your service

 **Note:** You're a plugin author or found a Serverless plugin which is misisng?
-Feel free to submit a PR to the [Serverless plugin registry](https://github.com/serverless/plugins)!
+Feel free to submit a PR to the [Serverless plugin registry](https://github.com/serverless/plugins/edit/master/plugins.json)!

 ### Alexa event support